32 Must-See Places To Visit in Japan

 It is easily accessible from Tokyo, and can be done as a day trip or worth spending a few days in.
-Kawaguchiko has tons of things to do.
-The main one is obviously to see Mt Fuji.
+Kawaguchiko has tons of things to do; the main one is obviously to see Mt Fuji.

 Spend some time biking around the lake, visit a traditional onsen, or try some sake at the local sake brewery.
-Kawaguchiko even has an amusement park and shopping outlets if you’re sick of sightseeing.
+There’s even has an amusement park and shopping outlets if you’re sick of sightseeing.

 Suggested by Oceans to Alpines

 Two well-known ski towns in Japan are Hakuba, and Niseko.
 A visit there will be met with crowds of tourist from Australia.

 This resort is mainly accessed by locals, and the resort only has one hotel, therefore, the runs are typically only occupied by those staying at the hotel.

-The resort is small but offers ski in and ski out experience.
-The resort is made up of a variety of 16 runs, but has numerous lifts to manage the terrain and for a mere ¥2,000!
+The resort is small but offers ski in and ski out experiences.
+It’s made up of a variety of 16 runs, but has numerous lifts to manage the terrain and for a mere ¥2,000!

 Suggested by Through An Aussies eyes

-The street of Motomatchi was originally designed for foreigners that lived in Yokohama to go shopping.
+The street of Motomatchi was originally designed for foreigners that lived in Yokohama to go shopping in.
 While it has lost its original Western shops, it still has a very Western feel about it.